openspending/community.openspending.org/resources/osi/mechinereadfaq.md

 layout: osi
 ---

-#Common arguments against not publishing data in machine-readable format
+#Common arguments against not publishing data in machine-readable format (and how to counter them)

 Across the community almost everyone can explain stories about how struggling with government officials for transacitonal spending data in machine readible format.
 In this FAQ we provide a list of the most typical excuses for government officials for rejecting to release data.
 By this point we believe that we must have heard all almost all excuses...
 ##“PDFs are on my computer - therefore they are machine-readable”